stecrin/ImgDownloader/README.md

 2. Paste the script and hit `Enter`.
 3. Watch the images being downloaded automatically!

+## Known Issues
+- May not work with images loaded via JavaScript after scrolling.
+- Pagination support may fail on some websites.

 ## Future Enhancements
 - Add support for customizable download delays.
 - Handle more complex pagination scenarios.

+## Contributing
+Contributions are welcome!
+Please fork this repository, make your changes, and submit a pull request.

+## Disclaimer
+This script is provided for educational and personal use only.
+The author is not responsible for any misuse of this tool.
+Users must ensure compliance with website terms of service and copyright laws.

 ## Author
 [stecrin](https://github.com/stecrin)